tamoghna-dey/tsparticles/README.md

 **Boom! 💥** <http://localhost:3000> and you can checkout other demos.

-_If you are brave enough_ you can switch to the `dev` branch for trying the features under development.
+If you are brave enough, you can switch to the `dev` branch for trying the features under development.

 ---

 ## Migrating from Particles.js

-**tsParticles** library is fully compatible with the _particles.js_ configuration.
+The **tsParticles** library is fully compatible with the _particles.js_ configuration.

 Seriously, you just need to change the script source et-voilà, **you're ready** 🧙!